Dog CBC (Complete Blood Count) Explained

 A CBC is like a snapshot of your dog's internal health.
 While individual values matter, your veterinarian will interpret results in context with your dog's symptoms, physical exam, and medical history.

-Need Your Dog's CBC Results Explained?
+Get Your Dog's CBC Explained

 Upload your dog's bloodwork into VetLens and get: